Takeaways from UC Berkeley’s Consent Decree with the DOJ

-UC Berkeley’s poor web accessibility may come as a surprise to those who are aware of its revolutionary history.
-The Rolling Quads, a community of quadriplegic students in the 1960s, transformed UC Berkeley into one of the most physically accessible college campuses in the country.
+UC Berkeley’s poor web accessibility may surprise those who are aware of its revolutionary history.
+The Rolling Quads, a community of quadriplegic students in the 1960s, transformed UC Berkeley into one of the most physically accessible college campuses in the country at the time.
 The Rolling Quads also established the independent living movement, which expanded into a national effort that included the Section 504 sit-in and resulted in improved rights for the American disability community.

-However, as many other lawsuits have shown, compliance with the ADA or other disability rights laws for physical structures do not prevent an organization from being sued for an inaccessible digital presence.
+However, as many other lawsuits have shown, compliance with the ADA or other disability rights laws for physical structures does not prevent an organization from being sued for an inaccessible digital presence.

 Multiple other universities have been sued under remarkably similar circumstances for inaccessible online content.
-Cases like NAD v.
+Cases such as NAD v.
 MIT and NAD v.
 Harvard were triggered by the universities’ inaccurate auto captioning on their free online programming and platforms, such as YouTube, iTunesU, [email protected], and MIT OpenCourseWare.
-Both MIT and Harvard eventually reached settlements with the NAD that strengthened digital accessibility policies and required accurate captions.
+MIT and Harvard eventually reached settlements with the NAD that strengthened digital accessibility policies and required accurate captions.

 The Consent Decree

-What began as an investigation into closed captions for UC Berkeley’s online content now has a much wider scope, going beyond captions and addressing accessibility measures that account for learners who are blind, d/Deaf or hard of hearing, and have mobility disabilities.
+What began as an investigation into closed captions for UC Berkeley’s online content now has a much wider scope, going beyond captions and addressing accessibility measures that account for people with all types of disabilities.